 - weight gain

-There is a lack of scientific research comparing the effects of gabapentin in men and women.
-However, the 2011 drug label for the Neurontin brand of gabapentin, which the United States Food and Drug Administration (FDA) approved, states that “there are no significant gender differences.”
+There is a lack of scientific research comparing the effects of gabapentin in people of different genders.
+However, the 2011 drug label for the Neurontin brand of gabapentin, which the Food and Drug Administration (FDA) approved, states that “there are no significant gender differences.”

-The only difference between men and women may relate to sexual dysfunction.
-According to an article in The American Journal of Psychiatry, both men and women may lose the ability to orgasm after taking gabapentin.
+The only difference may relate to sexual dysfunction.
+According to a 2002 article in The American Journal of Psychiatry, people of any gender may lose the ability to orgasm after taking gabapentin.
 However, only women have also reported experiencing a lack of libido.

 Gabapentin is only available on prescription, so people will need to visit a doctor to obtain this medication.

 It is vital to discuss the potential side effects of gabapentin, as well as any necessary precautions, with the doctor.
-They are likely to:
+A doctor will likely:

 - offer dietary and lifestyle advice, particularly if weight gain from gabapentin is a concern